 EntrancesThe best places to start a walk from are probably...

 - Long Gully (Yadboro).
 If you're coming in from the west along the Kings Highway, bear in mind that there's quite a bit of driving on hilly dirt roads to get to this one.
 This is more of a factor at the end of a walk when you're tired and it's likely to be dark.
 From the Kings Highway, turn onto the Western Distributor, then start navigating - there are a few turnoffs along the way.
-From the Princes Highway to the east, you'll probably want to turn off somewhere around Termeil, but make sure you've got a decent road map handy.
+Mobile phone coverage is very patchy, so don't rely on online maps.
+From the Princes Highway to the east, you'll probably want to turn off somewhere around Termeil, but make sure you've got a decent offline or paper map handy.
 As the crow flies, the Long Gully entrance is pretty close to the base of The Castle, which makes an imposing site as you drive in, but there's almost 800m of elevation to gain if you want to walk to the top from here.

 - Little Forest Plateau.
 Easy access from the coast near Milton, and very easy walking around the western clifftop of the plateau.